DaveBackus/Data_Bootcamp_Book/README.md

 ## Warning

 This is **work in progress**, target date January 2016.
-We've now drafted 4-5 chapters, more in the works.
+We've written 5 chapters so far, the rest are rough notes or less.

 ## Preface